What is Double Glazing?

 The two layers of glass in double-glazed windows absorb sound waves, with each layer diminishing the noise further before it enters the interior space.
 This makes double glazing particularly effective in reducing traffic noise, making it suitable for homes near roads, train stations, or airports, as well as for areas with high volumes of traffic and noise pollution.

-The soundproofing abilities of double glazed windows are further improved when the space between the glass panes is filled with argon gas, which minimizes the chance of clouding due to reduced moisture content.
+The soundproofing abilities of double glazed windows are further improved when the space between the glass panes is filled with argon gas, which minimises the chance of clouding due to reduced moisture content.

 Enhanced Security